monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 ---

 <a id="integration"></a>
-## 5️⃣ Integration Workflow Design
+## 6. Integration Workflow Design
 → Deploy fairness interventions within production systems.

 Post-processing fairness techniques operate between **model prediction and final decision**.

+These steps may be combined depending on the fairness intervention strategy.

 Typical pipeline: